ccojocar/adal/README.md

 ## Usage

 An Active Directory application is required in order to use this library.
-An application can be registered in the [Azure Portal](https://portal.azure.com/) follow this [guidelines](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications) or using the [Azure CLI](https://github.com/Azure/azure-cli).
+An application can be registered in the [Azure Portal](https://portal.azure.com/) follow these [guidelines](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications) or using the [Azure CLI](https://github.com/Azure/azure-cli).

 ### Register an Azure AD Application with secret